-The main advantage of Nepal Tea house Trek is that you don’t need to worry about bringing a tent or carrying your own food.
+The main advantage of Nepal Teahouse Trek is that you don’t need to worry about bringing a tent or carrying your own food.
 The other benefit is that your local guide will arrange for your food and accommodation.
 Thus, you can trek at your own pace and at the same time help local community.

-But, around less traveled trekking routes, the facilities are very basic and plain.
+But, around less traveled trekking routes like Kanchenjunga Region, the facilities are very basic and plain.

 Table of Contents